IMMEDIATE SUPERVISOR: Captain, Investigative Division

 DIRECTION OF OTHERS: None

-NATURE OF WORK: Performs a variety of tasks that assist all divisions within the police department that primarily involves fleet management, animal control, courier services, city checks and patrol.
+NATURE OF WORK: Performs a variety of tasks that assist all divisions within the police department that primarily involves fleet management, animal control, courier services, city checks, school security and patrol.

 WORK PERFORMED / AREAS OF RESPONSIBILITIES: